 Keep these records!
 You may need them again.
 Do not mail your records to us.

-If you need help filling out the FAFSA, use these free tools:
+If you need help filling out the FAFSA form, use these free tools:

-- Read the “Help and Hints” located on the right side of any FAFSA on the Web entry page.
+- Read the “Help and Hints” located on the right side of any FAFSA entry page.
 (The hints change depending on what question you’re on.)

-- Click “Need Help?” at the bottom of any FAFSA on the Web entry page (in other words, any page where you’re entering information into the application).
+- Click “Need Help?” at the bottom of any FAFSA entry page (in other words, any page where you’re entering information into the application).
+Note: Clicking “Need Help?” doesn’t close the page you’re working on, so you don’t have to worry about losing your place in the application.

 - Contact the financial aid office at the college or career school you plan to attend.